-- Please upload your presentation to the following Dropbox folder by 10 March 2017 conference.
-VAHRC 2017 Presentations
+- Please upload your presentation to the following Dropbox folder by 11 March 2019 conference.
+Click here to upload your presentation

 - Please also bring your presentation files to the conference on a USB (embed any content such as audio or video – do not link to external files).

 - When you arrive at the venue you will be directed to the Speaker’s Preparation Room.

 - An AV technician will check to confirm your presentation is correct and load your presentation on to a central computer and network it to the appropriate room and session.

 - The presentation computers use PowerPoint with Windows operating system.
 As a backup, we suggest you bring your laptop if you use a Mac or require a specific or uncommon program.

 - Note: Please ensure your PowerPoint presentations are in 16:9 aspect as 4:3 aspect (square) presentations will not fill the venues screens.

 - Please go to your session room 15 minutes prior to the start time to meet the AV technician, and familiarise yourself with the room and audio visual setup.